AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Zechner's Warning

-Three central points of the presentation:
+Three central points from the talk:

-3. "Slow the fuck down": It is imperative that critical code is still read by humans.
-Deceleration is not a step backwards – it is quality assurance.
+3. "Slow the fuck down": critical code still has to be read by a human.
+Slowing down isn't a step backwards; it's quality assurance.

 Armin Ronacher & Cristina Poncela Cubeiro – "The Friction is Your Judgement"

-The "Agent-Legible Codebase" – Code that agents can read without errors:
+The "Agent-Legible Codebase": code that agents can read without going wrong:

-Ronacher and Poncela Cubeiro's Conclusion: AI is a brilliant tool for narrowly defined tasks – such as reproducing bugs.
+Ronacher and Poncela Cubeiro's conclusion: AI is a brilliant tool for narrowly defined tasks, such as reproducing bugs.
 But architectural decisions belong in human hands.

 Read more on webconsulting.at